-The Anne Arundel and Annapolis Coalition to End Homelessness (Homeless Coalition), the Continuum of Care planning group, ensures all services available for addressing the needs of the homeless population are coordinated through the participation of providers of the following services: homeless, essential, homelessness prevention, rapid re-housing, mainstream and housing.
-The Homeless Coalition meets, at a minimum, on a monthly basis to share resources, review program progress, and plan for future efforts.
+The Anne Arundel and Annapolis Coalition to End Homelessness (Homeless Coalition), which is the Continuum of Care planning group, includes providers of the following services: homeless, essential, homelessness prevention, rapid re-housing, mainstream and housing.
+Participation of all these groups ensures that all services available for addressing the needs of the homeless population are coordinated, and therefore efficient without duplication of efforts.
+The Homeless Coalition meets, at a minimum, monthly to share resources, review program progress, and plan for future efforts.
 In addition, the Homeless Coalition holds monthly case management meetings to share information on available housing resources and services.
 The providers who will be managing the ESG funds will be required to participate in these meetings.
-Additionally, the Homeless Coalition will continue to implement to County's Coordinated Entry system, which will assess participant needs and provide guidance on referrals utilizing uniform criteria in order to ensure homeless persons have access to the best services based on their needs.
+Additionally, the Homeless Coalition will continue to implement to County's Coordinated Entry system, which will assess participant needs and provide guidance on referrals utilizing uniform criteria to ensure homeless persons have access to the best services based on their needs.

 Anne Arundel County will continue to require all providers receiving ESG funds to participate in the County's Homeless Management Information System (HMIS).
-The HMIS administrator is located at the Department of Social Services and is responsible for assisting providers and coordinating all data reports to ensure accuracy of the information, as well as the ability to track client services and referrals to mainstream resources.
-The successful participation of homeless clients in receiving mainstream resources is reviewed and monitored to evaluate providers' success at helping clients move towards independence.
+The HMIS administrator is located at the Department of Social Services and is responsible for assisting providers and coordinating all data reports to ensure accuracy of the information.
+The HMIS administrator also has the ability to track client services and may make referrals to mainstream resources.
+The participation of homeless clients in receiving mainstream resources is reviewed and monitored to evaluate providers' success at helping clients move towards independence.